The 1868 National School (stone/brick building on right) and the older School House (white building on left).

 On 12th January Mrs Sandra Barnett joined the school as the permanent Headteacher

-On 9th September Mrs Sandy Haughton was appointed as Acting Headteacher until 6th January 1986 while Mrs Sandra Barrnett was on maternity leave.
+On 9th September Mrs Sandy Haughton was appointed as Acting Headteacher until 6th January 1986 while Mrs Sandra Barrnett was attending a educational training course.

-On 6th May 1986 Mrs Sandy Haughton was again appointed as Acting Headteacher after Mrs Barnett resigned.
+On 6th May 1986 Mrs Sandy Haughton was again appointed as Acting Headteacher after Mrs Barnett was appointed head teacher of the new school at Newport, Barnstaple.

 1987